Frequently asked questions

 Yes.
 The principal and parents/carers can access information about the content of lessons from the approved provider's website.

-Schools are responsible for providing access to current information about approved providers working in their school, including links to the approved providers' authorised curriculum scope and sequence(s) and information on alternative meaningful activities.
+Schools are responsible for providing access to current information about approved providers working in their school.
+This includes links to the approved providers' authorised curriculum scope and sequence(s) and information on alternative meaningful activities.
 This information needs to be provided at enrolment, on the school's website, and in the school newsletter.

-It is at the principal's discretion to determine if he/she wants to support the requests made by approved providers in relation to the use of school-based resources, including school technology.
+Requests made by approved providers in relation to the use of school-based resources, including school technology, is at the principal's discretion.

 Approval